Why Dehydrated Vegetable Keeps Better

 If you don't know why it is because mold and mildew that makes food inedible thrive in moisture, but not in cold.
 The fridge offers a safe, cold place that allows your food to rot a bit slower, in other words, and blocks mildew from reaching your food with the regular circulation of air.

-In their original storage bin, they can keep for good for decades.
+In their original storage bin, dehydrated foods can stay for good for decades.
 They generally only contain three or four percent moisture, which isn't nearly enough for mold and mildew to subsist.

 It makes your foods inedible to microscopic life, while still leaving it more than nutritious enough for you and your family.